Clarence H. Geist: Biography

 His wife was Florence Hewitt Geist.
-He walked with a cane and was an avid golfer, participating in tournaments.
+Although he walked with a cane he was an avid golfer, participating in tournaments.
 From 1912 to 1938 he was the principal owner of the Indianapolis Water Company.
 Geist Reservoir (1943) is named for him.
 He also founded in 1910 the company today known as South Jersey Industries, when the Atlantic City Gas and Water Company merged with Atlantic City Gas Company.
 He eventually owned over 100 utilities.

 Geist was a friend of Charles G. Dawes, who in 1925 became Calvin Coolidge's Vice-President.
 Geist left Indiana first to work for the Dawes family in Chicago.

 In 1924 he had built in Palm Beach La Claridad, a mansion designed by Palm Beach architect Marion Sims Wyeth, who also designed Mar-a-Lago.
 He was a member of the Everglades Club, and the mansion was built on the club grounds (which covered several blocks).

 When Addison Mizner's Mizner Development Corporation went bankrupt in 1926 after trying to build the new resort of Boca Raton, Geist bought its assets in 1927 via an anonymous bid of $76,350.
 Included were the Cloister Inn, fifty houses, and 15,000 acres of land.
 He commissioned the New York architectural firm Schultze and Weaver to create an addition to the 100-room Cloister Inn, resulting in the 450-room Boca Raton Club, which accepted its first guests in December, 1929, ahead of its 1930 formal opening.

 Geist made a low-interest loan to Boca Raton to finance its first municipal water plant (which he convinced Boca Raton it needed) and provide water for the guests at his new hotel.
 He built it in Mizner's style, for visual harmony.
 At the time, the handsome, Mediterranean-style plant was the most modern in the state.
 (It was replaced by a much larger plant in 1956, parts having become unavailable for the original equipment.
 The building was demolished and the site currently houses Boca's City Hall.)
 He also paid for an elegant, Mediterranean-style depot on the Florida East Coast Railway (in 2017 operated by the Boca Raton Historical Society as a museum).
 Geist allegedly bought stock in the railroad in order to influence its choice of Boca Raton depot.